hawtio/hawtio/examples/keycloak-integration/README.md

     -Dhawtio.authenticationContainerDiscoveryClasses=

-This is needed, so that Tomcat will use configured JAAS realm with `BearerTokenLoginModule` instead of `tomcat-users.xml` file, which hawtio uses on Tomcat by default.
+This is needed, so that Tomcat will use configured JAAS realm with `BearerTokenLoginModule` instead of `tomcat-users.xml` file, which Hawtio uses on Tomcat by default.